ahmedghounami/42-inception/README.md

    - **How it works:**
      - Containers communicate via a user-defined bridge network in `docker-compose.yml`.
      - Ensures controlled and secure communication between services.

-### 6. **Environment Variables & Security**
-   - **What are Environment Variables?**
-     - Environment variables store configuration settings, such as database credentials and domain names, without hardcoding them in the source code.
-   - **What is Docker Secrets?**
-     - Docker Secrets is a secure way to manage sensitive data, such as passwords, without exposing them in files or environment variables.
-   - **How it works:**
-     - Environment variables are defined in a `.env` file and loaded into containers at runtime.
-     - Secrets can be securely stored and managed by Docker, preventing exposure in logs or source control.

 ---